meteor-blog/meteor-blog/README.md

 This blog is very much a work in progress.
 To help decide what gets add next, vote with your [Github issues](https://github.com/Differential/meteor-blog/issues)!

+## Example App
+You can view an example application [here](https://github.com/Differential/example-blog-app) or view it live (without customization) at [blog-example.meteor.com](http://blog-example.meteor.com)

 ### Features

 * Medium-style editor